 St. Columba community shops for and funds all of the food we provide for our food bank.
-No one is turned away...unless we run out of food!
-We are open Wednesday and Friday mornings from 10:00am to Noon.
+No one is turned away.
+We are open Wednesday mornings from 10:00am to Noon.
 When are garden is back up and running during the growing season we also have fresh garden produce to add to the canned and dried food.
-We also offer human dignity bags (soap, TP, toothbrushes, toothpaste, and the like), diapers and wipes, and sometimes have bags specifically for the homeless that require no cooking.
+We also offer human dignity bags (soap, TP, toothbrushes, toothpaste, and the like), diapers and wipes, and have bags specifically for the homeless that require no cooking.
 Come join our team of volunteers.
 You can either volunteer on Wednesdays, become a shopper, or donate money to purchase the food.

 One of the ongoing ministries of our St. Columba’s community is supporting Totem Middle School in our neighborhood where many of the students are low income.
 This has taken on many different forms over the years.
 Currently, we provide snacks for the food inscure students and buy Christmas presents for families who request it.

 There are essentially two gardens at St. Columba.
 The produce from the one is distributed to the food bank patrons as well as the members.
 This is also where we grow flowers for the altar and wheat which our children and youth turn into communion bread.
 The other is signifiantly larger and is a true community garden.
 The Community Garden is sponsored by the International Rescue Committee’s (IRC) New Roots program on our land.
 There are 35 garden plots available to IRC clients many of whom have recently immigrated from the Congo, Bhutan and Latin America.
 IRC’s New Roots program focuses on food access and the nutritional needs of families upon arrival in the U.S., and builds on the agricultural experience of many new refugee and immigrant families by providing access to land, materials, and education for program participants to grow healthy food.